How to

 Distribution Directory – /dist

-This is where all the files that are ready to be deployed to your webserver are, once you do a build with gulp.
-If you cannot see this on your directory structure, executing gulp without any arguments while in the root directory would create this directory and place html, images and concatenated, minified JS & CSS files.
+This is where all the files that are ready to be deployed to your web server are, once you do a build with Gulp.
+If you cannot see this on your directory structure, executing gulp without any arguments while in the root directory would create this directory and place HTML, images and concatenated, minified JS & CSS files.

 NPM Dependency Directory – /node_modules